TuxCoding/.github/README.md

 * pull template - single (as of now not more supported) when creating a new pull request
 * funding - default funding configuration for all repositories the owner of this repo has

+## Notes

+Remember to deactive the GitHub actions in the repository settings.
+You might not want to run the specified actions in a template project.